Success Stories

 Treating Hot Flashes and Insomnia Without Hormone Replacement Therapy

 Condition: A 57-year-old woman was experiencing hot flashes, with a recent increase in both intensity and frequency.
-She was waking 3–4 times each night drenched in sweat and struggling with extreme heat.
+She was waking 3–4 times each night, drenched in sweat and struggling with extreme heat.
 During the day, she experienced 3–5 hot flashes, which were more manageable but still disruptive.
 Because of a family history, hormone replacement therapy (HRT) was not a suitable option.

 Treatment: The treatment plan consisted of weekly acupuncture sessions combined with Chinese herbal medicine over six weeks.

-Results: After six weeks, her nighttime hot flashes had decreased to twice per night, with less severe sweating, and she reported feeling more rested.
+Results: After six weeks, her nighttime hot flashes decreased to twice per night, with less severe sweating, and she reported feeling more rested.
 She continued herbal treatment alongside monthly acupuncture for an additional three months.
 By the end of this period, she was free from hot flashes both day and night and was discharged from care.
 Three months later, she returned with a mild recurrence of hot flashes.
-One month of herbal therapy resolved her symptoms, and she has remained hot flash-free since.
+One month of herbal therapy resolved her symptoms, and she has remained hot-flash-free since.

 quality of life pie chart